spryker/spryker-docs/docs/scos/dev/upgradability-services/new-documentation/core-method-used-on-project-level.md

 ## A core method is used on the project level

 Modules have public and private APIs.
-Link for API's documentation - [see here]{link to "Private API class was extended or used" - private-api-class-extended-or-used.md#Private API class was extended or used}
+Link for API's documentation - link to https://docs.spryker.com/docs/scos/dev/back-end-development/extending-spryker/development-strategies/development-strategies.html#development-strategies

 {% info_block infoBox "" %}